 We had a sneaky weekend break in the capital city of Abu Dhabi recently.
 It was, I have to say, just what the doctor ordered.
-There were no big plans, there was no sight seeing, no shopping took place and in fact we didn't even leave the hotel.
+There were no big plans, there was no sightseeing, no shopping took place and in fact, we didn't even leave the hotel.
 We took books, magazines, a bit of homework (boo hiss) and that old favourite, Junior Scrabble (I'd forgotten how much I enjoy it).
-And there were plenty of cold drinks, a buffet breakfast (and I always know for certain that BUFFET BREAKFAST = HAPPINESS for all three of our children) and of course there was a pool - which was cool (edging towards flippin freezing for the first few minutes) and inviting.
-And during one of my moments when I was sitting on the pool's edge, dangling my feet in the water, I got chatting to a gorgeous little boy who was visiting the hotel with his parents.
+And there were plenty of cold drinks, a buffet breakfast (and I always know for certain that BUFFET BREAKFAST = HAPPINESS for all three of our children) and of course, there was a pool - which was cool (edging towards flipping freezing for the first few minutes) and inviting.
+And during one of my moments when I was sitting on the pool's edge, dangling my feet in the water, I got chatting with a gorgeous little boy who was visiting the hotel with his parents.
 Of course, he was very quick to share his age with me (6 years old) - and to tell me that he had just moved from the UK to live in Abu Dhabi which was the best thing in the world.
 Ever.

 Our conversation ricocheted from his age, to his 'six pack' (pointing to his chest he declared, "My Mum says I have a 'six pack'"), to a demonstration of all the exercises he could do - "and I'm not even a tiny bit tired" - to what he liked doing at school.
 When he finally paused to take a breath, I asked him where in the UK he came from.
 (It's worth noting that small talk as an expat has an exact formula - "Where are you from?"
 "How long have you been here?")
 Now this question seemed to perplex him and he pondered for a few seconds before looking mighty pleased with himself and confidently answering, "Tesco.
 That's where I'm from in the UK."